krcourville/eslint-config-csharp/README.md

 [Strings 6.1](https://github.com/airbnb/javascript#strings--quotes)
 Prefer double quotes over single quotes

 > Why?
 > C# (and also Java) developers have muscule memory for entering
-    > strings with double quotes.
-Using double quotes makes
-    > the context switch easier.
+    strings with double quotes.
+Using double quotes makes the context switch easier.
-    >

 > Single quotes can still be used
-    > to avoid escaping.
-In this case, the single quotes help to point
-    > out there are special characters in use, similiar to using the
+    to avoid escaping.
+In this case, the single quotes help to point out there are special characters in use, similiar to using the
-    > @ sign with a C# string.
+    @ sign with a C# string.
-    >
-    > Also, double quotes follows the JSON spec.
+> Double quotes follows the JSON spec.

 ## <a name="additions"></a>Additions